NREL/openstudio-urban-measures/README.md

 # General Installation

 1. Install git.
 On Windows we use [Git for Windows](https://git-scm.com/download/win).
-1. Install Ruby 2.2.0.
+1. Install Ruby.
 On Windows we use [RubyInstaller](http://rubyinstaller.org/downloads/).
 Make sure Ruby is in your path so you can run Ruby commands.
 1. On Windows, you will need to install Ruby DevKit.
 Go on [this page](http://rubyinstaller.org/downloads/) and search for “Development Kit” then choose the right version based on your version of Ruby.
 After you install DevKit follow the [instructions here](https://github.com/oneclick/rubyinstaller/wiki/Development-Kit] to install it.
-1. Set the environment variable GEM_HOME to a location where you will want to install gems.
-1. Install 'rest-client' and 'parallel' gems, `gem install rest-client` and `gem install parallel`.

 # OpenStudio City Database

-If you want to develop or run the OpenStudio City Database, follow these [installation instructions](./website/README.md).
+If you want to develop or run the OpenStudio City Database locally, follow these [installation instructions](./website/README.md).
+Otherwise you will need access to an instance of the URBANopt website.

-# Prototype URBANOpt Application

-This is a prototype application only, you can try it out using these [installation instructions](./electron_appp/README.md).

 # Running an Analysis

 1. Upload  buildings and workflows to a project in an OpenStudio City Database.
-1. Install OpenStudio (version 1.11.0 is tested to work).
-Ensure that you install 64-bit Openstudio if you are using 64-bit Ruby or the same for 32-bit.
-1. Add OpenStudio to your Ruby environment by adding `require 'C:\Program Files\OpenStudio 1.11.0\Ruby\openstudio.rb'` to the file `\lib\ruby\site_ruby\openstudio.rb`
+1. Install OpenStudio.
+1. Edit the [run_everything](./run_everything.rb) script to point to your project and edit other configurations. in your Ruby installation.
 1. Open a command prompt (must have git commands available) in the root directory.
-1. Edit the [run_everything](./run_everything.rb) script to point to your project and edit other configurations. in your Ruby installation.
 1. `bundle install`
 1. `bundle exec ruby run_everything.rb`
 1. This will generate simulation results in the `run` directory as well as push results to the City Database and download GeoJSON files including results.